-Coffee is well-known for making you more alert.
+This may not seem like an exercise tip.
+But coffee is well-known for making you more alert.
 So, for those groggy days where you’re finding it difficult to stay awake, make a cup of coffee before you head out.

 Drink some coffee 15 to 30 minutes before you head out for the gym.
 This will give you the energy boost you need for all that physical activity.
 It will also reduce fatigue if you’ve had a long night.